dunerunner/GetaTest/README.md

 This is the part 2 of the test task for Geta.

-I have used Angular Cli since it is a fast way of egnerating a project.
+I have used Angular Cli since it is a fast way of generating a project.

 The app displays top 50 music tracks in Latvia from Last.fm